Traits

 Cannot pass to offspring as a dominant gene if only one parent carries the recessive gene and has a 50% chance of becoming dominant if both parents have it as recessive if rolled in a breeding.

-This trait grants the Dromedairy the Stone colour pallette.
+This trait grants the Dromedairy the Sakura colour pallette.

 In breedings, this can be passed down as either a dominant or recessive gene.